The desease: biochemical reminder of the disease

 The Tyrosinemia is a hereditary and rare disease of the metabolism, to be specific this disease affects the amino acids’ metabolism.

-There is a lack of activity or a dysfunction of an enzyme produces by the liver in the way of detoriation called: tyrosine hydroxylase.
+There is a lack of activity or a dysfunction of an enzyme produced by the liver in the way of detoriation called: tyrosine hydroxylase.

 The tyrosine is present in most of animal and vegetable proteins (meat, fish, dairy products, eggs, legumes, nuts or tofu).

-- an accumulation of Succinyl-Acetone (SA) and delta-Amino Levulinic Acid (ALA) in blood and urines, which are toxics and damage the peripheral nervous system (nerves), the skin and the eyes development.
+- an accumulation of Succinyl-Acetone (SA) and delta-Amino Levulinic Acid (ALA) in blood and urines, which are toxic and damage the peripheral nervous system (nerves), skin and eyes development.

-The Tyrosinemia is a hereditary desease.
-To transmit it, two parents must carried the deficient gene.
-But, they are not themselves affected by the desease.
-In fact, their enzym FAA works correctly in order to avoid these toxic accumulations.
+The Tyrosinemia is a hereditary disease.
+It is transmitted if two parents carry the deficient gene.
+However, they are not themselves affected by the disease, their enzym FAA works correctly in order to avoid these toxic accumulations.